How to Organize Your Junk Drawer Quickly and Easily

 - Some spare (working) pens and pencils

 Why not invest in (or make!) a junk drawer organizer?
-This will help stop your junk drawer falling back into its old ways!
+This will help stop your junk drawer from falling back into its old ways!

 So there you have it.
 Not only can you clear out your junk drawer and de-clutter, by donating what’s in there to the relevant organizations, you will also be helping those less fortunate towards better lives.